McDonald's French fries: Product

+In the United States, McDonald's has stated its French fries are made from potato varieties including russet (such as Russet Burbank, Ranger Russet, and Umatilla Russet) and Shepody potatoes, described as non-GMO.

-In the United States, McDonald's french fries are made using 19 ingredients, which include dextrose, TBHQ, polydimethylsiloxane, citric acid, and sodium acid pyrophosphate.
-The restaurant uses non-GMO russet and Shepody potatoes.
+Other reporting has described the fries as being made using 19 ingredients, including dextrose, TBHQ, polydimethylsiloxane, citric acid, and sodium acid pyrophosphate.
+McDonald's contracts with several different suppliers to produce the fries, including Lamb Weston, J.R.
+Simplot Company, and McCain Foods.

-As of 2019, the french fries sold in Germany use a different recipe, with the ingredients being listed as potatoes, sunflower oil, rapeseed oil, salt, dextrose, disodium phosphate and polydimethylsiloxane.
+As of 2019, the French fries sold in Germany use a different recipe, with the ingredients being listed as potatoes, sunflower oil, rapeseed oil, salt, dextrose, disodium phosphate and polydimethylsiloxane.

 As for the manufacturing process, the potatoes are first brought to the plant, where they are mechanically cut, blanched, partially fried, flash-frozen, and then shipped to individual restaurants of the franchise.